B0neShAd0w/Hacktoria/Dialogues from Atlantis.md

 ### Methodology:
 The mission briefing mentions trusting our ability to deal with ciphers and ancient dialogues, this is a big clue.

-Let's see if we can decode htis text.
+Let's see if we can decode the text.

 First thing we notice is that it looks like HEX, let's run that through <a href="https://gchq.github.io/CyberChef/">CyberChef</a>
 * Copy the code into the `Input` pane